stavrostheocharis/streamlit-token-craft/README.md

 ```

 ## Usage 📚
-Here’s a very simple example on how to unleash the power of the Token Manager in your app:
+Here’s a very simple example on how to unleash the power of the Token Craft in your app:

 ```python
 import streamlit as st